marekandreas/elpa/USERS_GUIDE.md

 ## API of the *ELPA* library ##

-With release 2017.05.001.rc1 of the *ELPA* library the interface has been rewritten substantially, in order to have a more generic interface and avoid future interface changes.
+With release 2017.05.001.rc1 of the *ELPA* library the interface has been rewritten substantially, in order to have a more generic interface and to avoid future interface changes.

 For compatibility reasons the interface defined in the previous release 2016.11.001 is also still available IF AND ONLY IF *ELPA* has been build with support of this legacy interface.

 If you want to use the legacy interface, please look to section "B) Using the legacy API of the *ELPA* library.

 The legacy API defines all the functionallity as it has been defined in *ELPA* release 2016.11.011.
 Note, however, that all future features of *ELPA* will only be accessible via the new API defined in release 2017.05.001.rc1 or later.